CalebGideon/16-bit-CPU/README.md

 # 16-bit-CPU with Custom Assembly Language

-A functioning 16-BIT unisigned CPU made in Logisim with visual display for output of numerical calculations.
-Supports complex jumping, bitwise operations with custom assembly language writing
+A functioning 16-BIT unsigned CPU made in Logisim with a visual display for the output of numerical calculations.
+Supports complex jumping, and bitwise operations with custom assembly language writing

 <div>
   <h2>Table of Contents</h2>